UCSB-CS56-Projects/cs56-tutorials-lint-style-programs/lint4j/README.md

 	x = x;
   }
 ```
-In this method this piece of code has no effect.
+In this method this assignment has no effect.
 ```
 	x = x;
 ```